 Reflex epilepsies are uncommon.
 They are epilepsies where all or nearly all seizures happen as a result of a specific trigger.

 Triggers can be thought of as external, for example looking at flashing or flickering lights or hearing specific music.
 Or they can be internal, for example thinking hard about something in particular, like mathematical sums.

 Some different types of reflex epilepsies

 Reading epilepsy usually starts in the teenage years.
 In this type of epilepsy, reading triggers brief jerks (myoclonic seizures) around the jaw and mouth.
 If you carry on reading when the jerks are happening, there is a risk you may go on to have a tonic-clonic seizure.
-Certain types of reading may be more likely to trigger seizures.
-These include reading aloud, reading complex texts and reading foreign languages.
+Certain types of reading may be more likely to trigger seizures, especially reading aloud.

 Hot water epilepsy

 In hot water epilepsy, seizures are triggered by being in hot water (such as in a bath), or by having hot water quickly thrown over your head or body.
-It is most common in older children and teenagers in Southern India.
-Less commonly, people outside India may have this type of epilepsy.
+It can happen at any time from infancy to adulthood, and is more common in males in Southern India and Turkey.
+Less commonly, people outside these countries may have this type of epilepsy.

 Some other types of reflex epilepsy

 Researchers have written about many other things that can trigger seizures in people with reflex epilepsy.
 These include simple things, such as being touched or tapped, or being startled by a sudden noise.
 They also include more complex things, playing chess, doing mathematical sums, decision making, writing, and solving puzzles.
 These types of epilepsy are very rare and are often the subject of clinical and scientific interest.
 If you have one of these epilepsies, the same, specific, thing always triggers your seizures.

 Treatment for reflex epilepsy